Marcin-Pankowski/Camunda-8-Servicetasks-with-Kogito/README.md

 # How to use it?

 To experiment with the processes, please use Visual Studio Code and load the Kogito Bundle extension.
+Start your Docker environment.

 1. Pull this repository with VSC.
 2. Configure your Zeebe gateway address in the 'application.properties' file.